-Ten, six-metre tents are raised above the ground to separate from the wilderness beneath, and all feature king size beds, spacious living rooms shrouded in cotton drapes and free standing baths in the ensuites.
+Ten, six-metre tents are raised above the ground to separate from the wilderness beneath.
+All feature king size beds, spacious living rooms shrouded in cotton drapes and free standing baths in the ensuites.

-Head to the spa for a Reiki wellness treatment and an outdoor yoga session or be adventurous and join the twice-daily tiger safaris.
+Head to the spa for a Reiki wellness treatment and an outdoor yoga session.
+Afterwards, be adventurous and join the twice-daily tiger safaris.

 Food is presented by executive chefs who are specialists in local Rajasthani or Kerala Indian cuisines, using vegetables and herbs from the camps organic gardens.

 Arrange to have a private-bush dinner in a secluded spot in the wilderness, complete with a personal chef and local musicians.